second-state/blog/content/post/20201026-toward-a-more-interoperable-webassembly.md

 ## WASI

 One of the most important WebAssembly extension specification is that WebAssembly System Interface (WASI).
 WASI provides a way for WebAssembly bytecode programs to call functions in the operating system’s standard library.
 That allows WebAssembly programs to access the file system, environmental variables, random numbers, and other important functionalities.
 Access to operating system services is crucial for using WebAssembly as a standalone application outside of the browser sandbox.

-> If WASM+WASI existed in 2008, we wouldn't have needed to created Docker. — Solomon Hykes, Co-Founder of Docker

 However, why stop at operating system standard libraries?
 Why not allow WebAssembly programs to access any library function the underlying host system provides?